 Since 1913, the downtown movie theater has opened its doors to enthusiastic patrons, ready to see the latest offering shown reel-to-reel from a single screen.
 Yes: a single screen.

 Forget about the multiplex theater experience, the one with 10 screens, seating for 100 in each, all under one roof with a common concession area.
 The recently renovated Apollo, at 19 E. College St., has 840 seats, an indoor ticket center, an expanded concession area, a new sound system and digital projector, updated handicapped-accessible restroom facilities, and its signature 1950s-style marquee in the front.

-Improvements to the Apollo have continued.
-In fall 2012, patrons will experience the results of a yearlong, $6-million renovation that will transform the theater into a modern film and performance space on the first floor, and a Media Education Center on the second floor, complete with state-of-the-art postproduction facilities.
-The theater building will also house an office and classrooms for the Apollo Outreach Initiative, a media literacy outreach program sponsored by the cinema studies department.
+Improvements to the Apollo spanned more than a year starting in fall 2012.
+The results of the $6-million renovation has transformed the theater into a modern film and performance space on the first floor, and a Media Education Center on the second floor, complete with state-of-the-art postproduction facilities.
+The theater building has office and classrooms for the Apollo Outreach Initiative, a media literacy outreach program sponsored by the cinema studies department.

 Unless you go to a dollar show or weekend matinee, you won't find too many theaters these days showing first-run movies at a price that won't break your date-night bank.
 The Apollo shows matinees during the week and has free popcorn on Tuesdays.